 Take your plant pot and fill it roughly a third of the way up with your potting mix.

 Add your plant, making sure that the bottom leaves rest on top of the soil, then add more potting mix around the plant to fill up the pot.
 Ideally, you’ll want to leave at least two-thirds of an inch of space between the pot rim and the top layer of soil.

-If you’re planting pups, move them to a warm, sunny location for at least a week as these plants need direct sunlight.
-If you’re growing a full plant, place it somewhere warm but out of direct sunlight.
+If you’re growing Aloe Vera by planting pups, move them to a warm, sunny location with direct sunlight for at least a week as these plants need direct sunlight.
+If you’re growing Aloe Vera with a full plant, place it somewhere warm but out of direct sunlight.
 These plants need less direct sunlight.

 Important: Do Not Water Your Plant After Potting